 Yes, you do need an emergency fund.
 Unfortunately, many Americans have not saved much for a rainy day.
-One study found that up to 50% of Americans would not have enough cash on hand to cover a $2,000 emergency bill.
+One survey found that over half of Americans would not have enough cash on hand to cover a $1,000 emergency bill.
 For those folks, one small slip-up can send their finances into a quick downward spiral.

 It’s true that I keep most of my emergency fund in a high yield savings account.
 But I also keep some of my emergency fund in bond mutual funds.
 And like paying off debt, there’s no reason you can’t build your savings while you also contribute to a 401(k), IRA or other investment account.